cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 F(k, x) = N = kH_1(x)
 ~~~

-This output is computed when the client computes r^(-1) * Z by the
+This output is computed when the Client computes r^(-1) * Z by the
 commutativity of the multiplication.
-The client finishes the computation
+Client finishes the computation by
-by outputting H_2(DST, x || N).
-Note that the output from P is not the
+outputting H_2(DST, x || N).
+Note that the output from Server is not the
 PRF value because the actual input x is blinded by r.

 The security of our construction is discussed in more detail in